normen/homebridge-milighthub-platform/README.md

  - `backchannel` Enables/Disables backchannel, currently limited to http only, default `false` (disabled)
  - `rgbcctMode` Enables ColorTemperature characteristic which is unsupported by HomeKit in combination with RGB characteristics but gives you a more accurate control of your lights at the expense of not supporting favourite colors in Home App anymore, default `false` (disabled)
  --- further explanation at the bottom
+ - `httpUsername` If you are using a username:password authentication for your MiLight Hub type in here your credentials, default `null` (disabled)
+ - `httpPassword` If you are using a username:password authentication for your MiLight Hub type in here your credentials, default `null` (disabled)
  - `forceHTTP` Force use of HTTP regardless of MQTT settings in your MiLight hub, default `false` (disabled)
  - `debug` Enables/Disables debug mode, default `false` (disabled)